A.S. HARDIN

 Other Things....

-When I'm not reading or writing, playing video games or putting together puzzles, I love going to the beach, touring tall ships, and riding motercycles.
-Though I'm not crafty I've taken to collecting craft supplies and on occasion I attmept to use them.
-I like to re-cover and bind books, especially journals and every now and again I use Canva and make stickers for Redbubble.
+When I'm not reading or writing, playing video games or putting together puzzles, I love going to the beach, touring tall ships, and riding motorcycles.
+Though I'm not crafty, I've taken to collecting craft supplies, and on occasion, I attempt to use them.
+I like to re-cover and bind books, especially journals, and every now and again, I use Canva and make stickers for Redbubble.
 I have quite an eclectic store with my designs ranging from TV shows to games to D&D to reading or writing.
-It seems I don't have a niche, never have never will I guess.
+It seems I don't have a niche, never have, never will, I guess.